The Data Governance Maturity Model Most Organizations Get Wrong (And a Practical Alternative)

 The Maturity Model Paradox

-Six months later, the same bank gets hit with a $35 million regulatory fine because nobody could trace the lineage of a risk calculation back to its source systems.
+Six months later, the same bank fails a regulatory audit because nobody can trace the lineage of a risk calculation back to its source systems.
 The stewards existed on an org chart.
 The catalog entries existed in a tool.
 But no one actually used either when it mattered.

-This is not a hypothetical.
-Variations of this story play out across financial services, healthcare, and government every quarter.
-And the root cause is not that organizations fail to implement governance.
+This is a composite, but it reflects a pattern that shows up repeatedly: organizations score well on assessments while still failing audits because lineage and accountability are not operationalized.
+The root cause is not that organizations fail to implement governance.
 It is that they implement the wrong version of it, guided by maturity models that confuse formalization with function.

 Gartner’s Saul Judah put it bluntly in February 2024: “A D&A governance program that does not enable prioritized business outcomes fails” (Gartner, 2024).
 The prediction that accompanies that statement is stark: 80% of data and analytics governance initiatives will fail by 2027, not because organizations lack tools or budgets, but because they lack a crisis (real or manufactured) that ties governance to outcomes anyone cares about.